Everyone who was in the Church of Bible Understanding has a story. This is mine.

 Some say COBU is a “destructive cult.”
 But how?
 These pages might help answer that question.
 The parts of the story can be read by going to the links under the heading for pages at the right of this page.

-I have rewritten the contents of this blog and added to it, and published it as a book,
+I have rewritten the contents of this blog and published it as a book, called Captive Congregation: My Fourteen Years in the Church of Bible Understanding, which is available as a Kindle book or in paperback.

 I wrote this after left the church.
 But, when I was there, I kept journals, which can be read at the links below.